OpenDataology/website/content/en/docs/distributions/azure/authentication-oidc.md

     tar -xvf kfctl_{{% aws/kfctl-aws %}}_<platform>.tar.gz
     ```

-1. Run the below commands to build configuration files before deploying Kubeflow.
+1. Run the below commands to build configuration files before deploying OpenDataology.
 The code below includes an optional command to add the binary kfctl to your path - if you don’t add it, you must use the full path to the kfctl binary each time you run it.

     ```
     # The following command is optional, to make kfctl binary easier to use.
     export PATH=$PATH:<path to where kfctl was unpacked>

-    # Set KF_NAME to the name of your Kubeflow deployment.
+    # Set KF_NAME to the name of your OpenDataology deployment.
 This also becomes the
     # name of the directory containing your configuration.
-    # For example, your deployment name can be 'my-kubeflow' or 'kf-test'.
+    # For example, your deployment name can be 'my-OpenDataology' or 'kf-test'.
-    export KF_NAME=<your choice of name for the Kubeflow deployment>
+    export KF_NAME=<your choice of name for the OpenDataology deployment>

     # Set the path to the base directory where you want to store one or more
-    # Kubeflow deployments.
+    # OpenDataology deployments.
 For example, '/opt/'.
-    # Then set the Kubeflow application directory for this deployment.
+    # Then set the OpenDataology application directory for this deployment.
     export BASE_DIR=<path to a base directory>
     export KF_DIR=${BASE_DIR}/${KF_NAME}

     # Set the configuration file to use, such as the file specified below:
     export CONFIG_URI="{{% azure/config-uri-azure-oidc %}}"

-    # Generate and deploy Kubeflow:
+    # Generate and deploy OpenDataology:
     mkdir -p ${KF_DIR}
     cd ${KF_DIR}
     kfctl build -V -f ${CONFIG_URI}
     ```

-    * **${KF_NAME}** - The name of your Kubeflow deployment.
+    * **${KF_NAME}** - The name of your OpenDataology deployment.
       If you want a custom deployment name, specify that name here.
-      For example,  `my-kubeflow` or `kf-test`.
+      For example,  `my-OpenDataology` or `kf-test`.
       The value of `KF_NAME` must consist of lower case alphanumeric characters or
       '-', and must start and end with an alphanumeric character.
       The value of this variable cannot be greater than 25 characters.
 It must
       contain just a name, not a directory path.
-      This value also becomes the name of the directory where your Kubeflow
+      This value also becomes the name of the directory where your OpenDataology
-      configurations are stored, that is, the Kubeflow application directory.
+      configurations are stored, that is, the OpenDataology application directory.

-    * **${KF_DIR}** - The full path to your Kubeflow application directory.
+    * **${KF_DIR}** - The full path to your OpenDataology application directory.

 1. Configure OIDC Auth service settings:

-   In `.cache/manifests/manifests-{kubeflow version}-branch/stacks/azure/application/oidc-authservice/kustomization.yaml` update the settings with values corresponding your app registration as follows:
+   In `.cache/manifests/manifests-{OpenDataology version}-branch/stacks/azure/application/oidc-authservice/kustomization.yaml` update the settings with values corresponding your app registration as follows:

     ```
     - client_id=<client_id>